 The development of effective, safe, and acceptable contraceptive methods for men is an important part of preventing and reducing unintended pregnancies.
-The NICHD invests in male contraceptive research and development, including studies of vasectomy.
+NICHD invests in male contraceptive research and development, including studies of vasectomy.

-- The CDDB supported a large, national population-based case-control study in response to some studies published in the early 1990s suggesting that vasectomy might increase the risk of prostate cancer.
+- CRB supported a large, national population-based case-control study in response to some studies published in the early 1990s suggesting that vasectomy might increase the risk of prostate cancer.
 Several other studies found no increased risk of prostate cancer among vasectomized men.
 Despite this conflicting evidence, urologists had been concerned enough to increase screening for prostate cancer among vasectomized men and to discourage vasectomies in men with a family history of prostate cancer.
-The results of the Branch-supported national case-control study, published in 2002 in the Journal of the American Medical Association, were considered definitive evidence that prostate cancer was not linked with vasectomy1 (PMID: 12069674).
+The results of the branch-supported national case-control study, published in 2002 in the Journal of the American Medical Association, were considered definitive evidence that prostate cancer was not linked with vasectomy1 (PMID: 12069674).

-The NICHD was actively involved in the 2001 and 2003 Expert Consultations on Vasectomy, interagency workshops that included more than 50 experts from 24 organizations, institutions, and universities.
+NICHD was actively involved in the 2001 and 2003 Expert Consultations on Vasectomy, interagency workshops that included more than 50 experts from 24 organizations, institutions, and universities.
 The 3-day workshops prioritized future research related to vasectomy techniques and developed guidelines for techniques in diverse health care settings.
 Attendees reviewed recent clinical research findings and discussed their programmatic implications.
 Participants also reviewed key steps needed to improve vasectomy services in Africa, Latin America, Asia, and other areas of the world.